 We are open to candidates from diverse backgrounds, including but not limited to neuroscience, molecular and cell biology, biophysics, systems biology, and engineering.
 At this stage, we are particularly interested in candidates with expertise in animal behavior, systems neuroscience, and/or quantitative data analysis.

-More information about being a Postdoc at Wash U.
+More information about being a Postdoc at Wash U, and Neuroscience Department Postdoc opportunities.

 For current Wash U students interested in our lab, please contact us at yaochen[at]wustl.edu to discuss potential rotations.